ricrochads/beecrowd-solutions/01. Beginner/1155 - S Sequence/README.md

 There is no input in this problem.

 **Output**<br>
-The output contains a value corresponding to the value of S.
+The output contains a value corresponding to the value of S.<br>
 The value should be printed with two digits after the decimal point.